top of page

 11.1 REGULAR MEETINGS: The Central Committee shall meet monthly, when necessary.
 Meetings shall be called by the Chair, Executive Committee, or by petition of ten percent (10%) of the Central Committee members.
 Petitions shall be submitted to the Secretary, specifying the date of the proposed meeting.
 Notice of Central Committee meetings shall be mailed, e-mailed or phoned to all members not less than ten (10) days prior to the meeting.
 Each meeting notice shall include an agenda of the principal matters proposed for consideration.

-12.1 EXECUTIVE COMMITTEE: The Executive Committee shall consist of the elected officers of the Central Committee (Chair, Vice-Chair, Treasurer, Recording Secretary, Corresponding Secretary), the immediate past Chair, the elected delegates to the State Central Committee and the Congressional District, Chair of Young Democrats, Chair of Douglas County Democratic Women’s Federation and any additional members appointed by the Chair and approved by the Executive Committee.
+12.1 EXECUTIVE COMMITTEE: The Executive Committee shall consist of the elected officers of the Central Committee (Chair, Vice-Chair, Treasurer, Secretary (or Recording and Corresponding), the immediate past Chair, the elected delegates to the State Central Committee and the Congressional Districts, Chair of Caucuses and any additional members appointed by the Chair and approved by the Executive Committee.
 An appointed member may be removed from the Executive Committee by the Chair with the majority approval of the Executive Committee.

 12.2 QUORUM: A quorum shall be one-half (1/2) of the membership of the Executive Committee.